-Ever since we bought our first house, I've wanted to build a travel trailer for leaving it behind.
-The 'Pixel' is the result.
-And note I came up with this name before google stole it for their phones.
+Ever since we bought our first house, I've wanted to build a trailer to leave it behind.
 I've documented the entire process here.

 This is a Reese swivel jack (model #74410), the first part I bought that has arrived!
 Looks kind of lonely there without a trailer to hook it up to...
 I probably won't post a picture of every part, but this one is special since it is the first one.
 I am currently awaiting the next few initial parts I ordered online including a 5'x8' trailer frame, rear corner levelling jacks and wheel chocks.
 This will be one stationary mofo.

 The trailer arrived today.
 It's the 5'x8' bolt together kit from Northern Tool.
 My plan is to leave it stock for now then evaluate whether I should do things like add shocks or extend the tongue later on in the effort.
 Also on the todo list right now is to build a table to raise the work zone to a more comfortable height.

 2012-08-24: Tire Space